-The dilemma faced by clinicians these days is whether to use 3rd generation EGFR TKI immediately as first line or second line because of the encouraging results from both clinical trials (TS Mok 2017, JC Soria 2018).
+The dilemma faced by clinicians these days is whether to use 3rd generation EGFR TKI immediately as first line or second line because of the encouraging results from both AURA3 and FLAURA clinical trials.

-Also, clinicians are also pondering what treatment to use after failure of 3rd generation EGFR TKI because 4th generation EGFR TKI or other newer treatments are still not available yet.
+Clinicians are also left pondering what treatment to use after failure of 3rd generation EGFR TKI because 4th generation EGFR TKI or other newer treatments are still not available yet.

 There is study of second line treatment with osimertinib (AURA 3) after failure of first line treatment but there is no study of any second line treatment after failure of osimertinib (FLAURA).
 Confused? (see diagram below, no recommended treatment available after osimertinib).

-Finally, there are studies that showed that those who are on 3rd generation EGFR treatment for mutation exon 20 T790M, and then end up with loss of T790M during treatment (and progression disease) will end up having poorer prognosis.
+Finally, there is a study that showed that those who are on 3rd generation EGFR treatment for mutation exon 20 T790M, and then end up with loss of T790M during treatment (and progression disease) will end up having poorer prognosis.

 In summary, as can be seen from above, average/ median overall survival (OS) and progression free survival (PFS) can be prolonged with the correct combination and sequencing of treatment based on the latest clinical trials (a lot to read up and update these days!).

-Emphasis here is on how to achieve longer duration of survival, with least and tolerable side effects and at lower cost to the patients.
+Emphasis here is on how to achieve longer duration of survival, with least and tolerable side effects and at lower/ lowest cost to the patients.